How to store raspberries: tips on freezing & more

 Can you freeze or dehydrate raspberries?

-Although drying and dehydrating raspberries is somewhat impractical, there are many other ways to preserve the delicious fruits for enjoyment after the harvest season.
+Although drying raspberries is somewhat impractical, there are many other ways to preserve the delicious fruits for enjoyment after the harvest season.

 The dainty raspberry is a lovely garnish for various culinary delicacies.
 Learn about raspberry varieties to find out which pair best with different cuisines.